Ben James-Ellis: Television career

-Film & Television Credits
+Film and television credits

 Stage career

 On 28 June 2007, Ben began performing in the touring production of The Music of Dirty Dancing.

 He originated the role of Link Larkin in the West End production of Hairspray.
 Previews began on 11 October 2007, with an opening night of 30 October.
 Alongside his Hairspray co-star Leanne Jones, James-Ellis performed at the 2008 Whatsonstage.com Year on Year Concert & Awards Show on 24 February 2008.

 He played his final performance in Hairspray on 25 July 2009.

 In Autumn 2009 Ben toured the UK as a lead vocalist on the Michael Ball "Past and Present 25th Anniversary Tour".
 A DVD was produced of a performance from the Royal Albert Hall in London.

 Ben starred as Peter Pan in Panto at Hull New Theatre from Thursday 10 December 2009 – Sunday 10 January 2010.

 Ben starred as the Cockney soldier in Brendan Behan's The Hostage at Southwark Playhouse from 3 to 20 February 2010.
 The play garnered many strong reviews.

 Ben joined the West End cast of Dreamboats and Petticoats as Norman in July 2010.